open-mpi/ompi/docs/launching-apps/index.rst

    single laptop or workstation) or via ``ssh`` (e.g., across a small number of nodes).

+Similar to many MPI implementations, Open MPI provides the commands ``mpirun`` and ``mpiexec`` to launch MPI jobs.
+This section deals with using these commands.

+Note, however, that in Open MPI, ``mpirun`` and ``mpiexec`` are exactly identical.
+Specifically, they are symbolic links to a common back-end launcher command.

+.. note:: The name of the back-end launcher command has changed over
+          time (it used to be ``orterun``, it is now ``prte``).
+This back-end name is largely irrelevant to the user.

+The rest of this section usually refers only to ``mpirun``, even though the same discussions also apply to ``mpiexec`` (because they are both, in fact, the same command).

 .. toctree::
    :maxdepth: 1

    quickstart
    prerequisites
    pmix-and-prrte
+   scheduling

    localhost
    ssh